MetPX/sarracenia/doc/design/sr_post_sample.rst

 	- on whose behalf (ssc_ddsr account is AMQP user used on ddsr, one per layer of switching ?)
 	- duration of transfer in seconds.

-then a client with dd_subscribe pulls it down, based on the post above.
+then a client with sr_subscribe pulls it down, based on the post above.

 then there is another hop, similar to the above, to get to dd1.weather.gc.ca